The First Hospice in Houston

 Houston Hospice is Different Because it is a Nonprofit Organization

-Houston Hospice remains a nonprofit 501 (c) 3 organization that is community-based and community-supported.
-Our mission is not to make a profit.
-Rather, our only mission is to provide uncompromising, compassionate and respectful physical, social and spiritual support to individuals facing life-limiting illness, as well as their loved ones and caregivers, irrespective of their ethnicity, beliefs or ability to pay.
+Houston Hospice is a not-for-profit 501 (c) 3 organization that is community-supported.
+Our mission is to provide compassionate physical, social and spiritual support to individuals with a life-limiting diagnosis, and their loved ones, irrespective of their ethnicity or beliefs.

 Houston Hospice is an in-network provider for most insurance companies and is licensed by Medicare and Medicaid.
 Houston Hospice is a member of the Texas Medical Center, Texas Nonprofit Hospice Alliance and the Texas New Mexico Hospice Organization.
-Houston Hospice is accredited with the National Institute for Jewish Hospice and by Community Health Accreditation Program, Inc (CHAP).
-CHAP is an independent, non-profit accrediting body that was established in 1965.
-CHAP accreditation publicly certifies that an organization has voluntarily met the highest standards of excellence for home and/or community-based health care.
+Houston Hospice is accredited by Community Health Accreditation Program, Inc.

 We are part of the Inspector General Integrity Initiative and have pledged to partner with the IG to fight fraud, waste and abuse in Texas' Medicaid program.
 Learn more at the IG website: https://oig.hhsc.texas.gov/